- Dec 31, 2025

 When Self-Talk Hurts

 Negative self-talk can cut deep.
-Thoughts like, “I’m such a failure,” “Nobody likes me,” or “Why even try?” often come from old wounds—not from the truth.
+Thoughts like, “I’m such a failure,” “Nobody likes me,” or “Why even try?” can feel very real in the moment.

 The Power of Neutral Thoughts